Gettheone1/wpt/docs/writing-tests/testdriver.md

 ## BiDi

-This API provides access to the
-[WebDriver BiDi](https://w3c.github.io/webdriver-bidi\>) protocol.
+The api in `test_driver.bidi` provides access to the [WebDriver BiDi](https://w3c.github.io/webdriver-bidi\>) protocol.

 ### Context

 A WebDriver BiDi "browsing context" is equivalent to an [HTML navigable](https://html.spec.whatwg.org/multipage/document-sequences.html#navigable).
-It represents a tab, window, or frame within the browser.

-In this API, a browsing context can be referenced by its unique ID (a string) or by a `WindowProxy` object.
+In WebDriver BiDi, you can interact with any browsing context, regardless of whether it's currently active.
+You can target a specific browsing context using either its unique string ID or its `WindowProxy` object.

 ```eval_rst
 :Context: (*String|WindowProxy*)  A browsing context.
 Can be specified by its ID